-When I left this restaurant I just had to find the recipe and make it my own fit for my kiddos and I. Fast forward to now when I have discovered this amazing Pressure Cooker Machine, I just had to convert it into this magic machine.
+When I left this restaurant I just had to find the recipe and make it my own, fit for my kiddos and I. Fast forward to now when I have discovered this amazing Pressure Cooker Machine, I converted my new family recipe for this magic machine.
 To my surprise it was? so easy to convert the stovetop recipe into a pressure cooker recipe.
 Even better I had all the ingredients in my cabinet already.
 Every ingredient in this recipe can be found in any Asian market or local American grocery store.
-How’s that for convenient!
+How’s that for convenient!?

-I loved that this soup was not only vegetarian but was easily customizable for anyone’s taste when it comes to meat or no meat.
+I loved that this soup was not only vegetarian but was easily customizable for anyone’s taste when it comes to meat or no meat in this dish.
 I love to add tofu to mine with lots of mushrooms and some extra spice to keep my mouth on fire.
 Customize this recipe to fit your taste buds by pulling back or adding spices, vegetables, and tofu.
-My favorite part of this recipe is I was able to perfectly steam my dumplings with the soup.
+My favorite part of this pressure cooker recipe is that I was able to perfectly steam my dumplings with the soup.
 I used my steam rack at the top of the pot to steam some crab dumplings.
-In a separate rice cooker I made a fresh batch of rice and topped it with the steamed dumplings.
+In a separate rice cooker, I made a fresh batch of rice and topped it with the steamed dumplings.

 If you liked this recipe check out my Pressure Cooker Filipino BBQ Ribs.
 They go perfect together with a side of freshly cooked jasmine rice.
-If you liked this recipe please share with your friends and family, then come back and let us know what you think!
+Please share with your friends and family, then come back and let us know what you think!

 - 3 Cups of Chicken Broth

 - 1 Cup of Thinly sliced Shiitake Mushrooms

 - 2 Tablespoons of Rice Vinegar or Rice Wine Vinegar

 - 1-2 Teaspoons of Chili Paste or 1 Teaspoon of hot chili oil